astraccia/lens_studio_webgl_recording/README.md

 # To build the project:

+This project uses npm and webpack, so you need npm installed on your computer in order to run and build the project.

 Go to the main folder and run the following command to install all the dependencies for the project:

 ```